ejgolden94/little-fox/README.md

 - the ability to place bulk orders
 - the ability to join the "super secret club for icecream lovers only" and sign up for the newsletter
 - Add a payment plugin like Stripe so users can pay ahead of time

+## Known Bugs
+- quantity field should have a min of 0
+- pick up date and time should not be outside of open hours and should not be earlier than now (or really 30 mins from now)
+- if a flavor record is updated, its should update everyones cart (thinking about availability and price)